 By Rossany Auceda, Iowa Department of Public Health

-The Centers for Disease Control and Prevention (CDC) state that no level of lead is safe in a child and that it is best to prevent lead poisoning before it occurs.
-Lead poisoning causes learning disabilities, which lead to poor performance in school.
+The Centers for Disease Control and Prevention (CDC) states that no level of lead is safe in a child and that it is best to prevent lead poisoning before it happens.